-Overall productivity likewise has been highly variable between years, but generally has been much greater than at Middleton Island, averaging 0 18 chicks per pair since 1984 (Table 3 4) Average productivity differed considerably between colonies with different population trajectories, however (Table 3 4) The average productivity of four colonies with increasing populations was twice that of two stable colonies and five colonies that experienced matching increases and decreases, while productivity at those was nearly four times as great as that at 11 declining colonies population fell by more than half between 1971 and 1978, and today stands at just about 10% of its former abundance Kittiwake productivity has been poor in most years, averaging just 0 06 chicks per pair (Table 3 4) Less is known about productivity of murres, which has been estimated only since 1996 In that time, it has been variable and averaged 0 56 chicks per pair (Table 3 5)
+Overall productivity likewise has been highly variable between years, but generally has been much greater than at Middleton Island, averaging 0 18 chicks per pair since 1984 (Table 7 5) Average productivity differed considerably between colonies with different population trajectories, however (Table 7 4) The average productivity of four colonies with increasing populations was twice that of two stable colonies and five colonies that experienced matching increases and decreases, while productivity at those was nearly four times as great as that at eleven declining colonies

-3.9.2 3 Lower Cook Inlet
+7.11.2.3 Lower Cook Inlet

-Kittiwakes at Chisik Island in Lower Cook Inlet were first counted in 1971 (Snarski 1971), and the population appears to have fallen steadily since then By 1978, the number of birds was down by about 40% and today it is just 25% of the 1971 total (Piatt unpublished data) The trend in murre abundance at Chisik Island has paralleled that of kittiwakes, but the decline has been even steeper The
+Kittiwakes at Chisik Island in Lower Cook Inlet were first counted in 1971 (Snarski 1971), and the population appears to have fallen steadily since then By 1978, the number of birds was down by about 40 percent and today it is just 25 percent of the 1971 total (Piatt unpublished data) The trend in murre abundance at Chisik Island has paralleled that of kittiwakes, but the decline has been even steeper.
+The population fell by more than half between 1971 and 1978, and today stands at just about 10 percent of its former abundance.
+Kittiwake productivity has been poor in most years, averaging just 0.06 chicks per pair (Table 7.5).
+Less is known about productivity of murres, which has been estimated only since 1996.
+In that time, it has been variable and averaged 0.56 chicks per pair (Table 7.6).